zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### API ML truststore and keystore

 A _keystore_ is a repository of security certificates consisting of either authorization certificates or public key certificates with corresponding private keys (PK), used in TLS encryption.
 A _keystore_ can be stored in Java specific format (JKS) or use the standard format (PKCS12).
-The Zowe API ML uses PKCS12 to enable the keystores to be used used by other technologies in Zowe (Node.js).
+The Zowe API ML uses PKCS12 to enable the keystores to be used by other technologies in Zowe (Node.js).

 **The API ML local certificate authority (CA)**